-Also at Mandawa Port, Beach Box consists of recycled shipping containers that have been transformed into a cluster of hip boutiques.
+The newly-developed jetty area at Mandwa Port has recycled shipping containers that have been transformed into a cluster of hip boutiques.

-Bohemyan Blue is grooviest clothes store and garden cafe in the area.
-It's located on the Alibaug-Revas Rd at Agarsure, between Kihim and Zirad.
+Groovy clothing store and garden cafe Bohemyan Blue is situated on the Alibaug-Revas Road at Agarsure, between Kihim and Zirad.
 The beer is cheap too!
 Perfect for a chilled out afternoon.
-There's also rustic luxury tented accommodations behind the premises, ideal for glamping.
+There's also rustic luxury tented accommodations with a swimming pool behind the premises, ideal for glamping.
 All kinds of activities are offered including yoga, cycling, go-karting, rock climbing , and horse riding.

-Mumbai's 18 year old contemporary art gallery, The Guild, relocated to Alibaug in 2015.
-Visit it on Mandawa Alibaug Road at Ranjanpada.
-Also located on Mandawa Alibaug Road at Rajmala is Lavish Clocks, which sells 150 types of clocks modeled on antique timepieces.
+Mumbai's 18-year-old contemporary art gallery, The Guild, relocated to Alibaug in 2015.
+Visit it on Mandwa Alibaug Road at Ranjanpada.
+Also located on Mandwa Alibaug Road at Rajmala is Lavish Antique Clocks, which sells more than 100 types of clocks modeled on antique timepieces.

-Apart from the main beach at Alibaug, which actually isn't very appealing, there are a number of other beaches in the area.
+Apart from the main beach at Alibaug, which actually isn't very appealing, there are several other beaches in the area.
 These include:

-- Varsoli, 2 kilometers north of Alibaug (it's on the outskirts of the Alibaug city center).
+- Varsoli, on the northern outskirts of the Alibaug town center.

-- Awas, adjoining Kihim beach to the north, it's lesser frequented and quieter, about 30 minutes from Alibaug.
+- Awas, adjoining Kihim beach to the north.
+It's lesser frequented and quieter, about 30 minutes from Alibaug.

 - Nagaon, 20 minutes south of Alibaug.
 It's sometimes referred to as "mini Goa" during peak season.

-Most of the beaches have become touristy and polluted in recent years.
-If you're looking for entertainment, then you'll appreciate the water sports and other activities such as camel cart and horse rides (they don't operate during the monsoon season though).
-These days, water sports have proliferated at Varsoli, Nagaon, and Kihim beaches.
+Most of the beaches have become polluted and touristy in recent years, with activities such as camel cart and horse rides (they don't operate during the monsoon season though).
+Water sports have proliferated at most beaches including Varsoli, Nagaon, and Kihim.
 Nagaon beach also offers boat access to Khanderi and Undheri forts.

 Akshi is the best bet if you're after a secluded beach, especially during weekdays.
 It's popular with nature lovers and bird watchers.
 Kihim is also known for birds and butterflies.